jsvensson/octopress/source/_posts/2012-10-02-debugging-with-codeigniter.markdown

   ...
 ```

-That's all the modifications needed.
-While in an development environment, it might be a good idea to auto-load dBug in `autoload.php`:
+That was all the modification needed.
+While in a development environment, it might be a good idea to auto-load dBug in `autoload.php`:

 ``` php
 $autoload['libraries'] = array('dbug');